Title: Horseless Miscarriage: portrait of Henry Ford

 History is more or less bunk. – Henry Ford

-But getting back to Edsel, who I will henceforth refer to as “Ed”, his father’s target audience were racists who all of the sudden believed in science so that they could distort it to align with their prejudices.
+But getting back to Edsel, who I will henceforth refer to as “Ed”, to save ink, his father’s target audience were racists who all of the sudden believed in science so that they could distort it to align with their prejudices.
 They like things easy and within reach, like the neck and giblets at Thanksgiving dinner.
 They believed that because Ford was a fine mechanic and made piles of money he must also be a brilliant anthropologist.
-We forget how few tricks a clever dog really knows.
+We sometimes forget how few tricks a clever dog really knows.
 The truth is, people have far more similarities than we do differences.
 For every difference you note I can point out thirty-five similarities.
 When we are more concerned with being great than we are with doing good, we become less exceptional.
 That’s science.
 Right, Ed?